ndanhkhoi/simple-telegram-command-bot-spring-boot-starter/README.md

 ### Single value

-- `String` - the text will be reply to user make a request
+- `String/Number` - the text will be reply to user make a request
 - `InputFile/File/byte[]/ByteArrayResource` - the file will be reply to user make a request
 - `BotApiMethod` - it will be excuted automatically
 - `Void` - do nothing